 Why ask this survey question?

 Measuring the success of your outreach communications is a vital piece of data.
-To engage participants, they need to be aware of opportunities.
+To engage participants, they need to be aware of the opportunities available to them.

 Why ask this survey question?